Special purpose - locum tenens

 - have had at least six months' practice under the jurisdiction of another medical regulatory authority, within the 12 months preceding the application - and provide evidence of satisfactory participation in any recertification programmes required by the authority.
 If no such requirements have been set, evidence of ongoing professional development during that period is required.

-Primary source verification (EPIC)
+Primary source verification of documents

-Registration, working under supervision and variations
+Working under supervision and variations

 You must work under supervision while registered within the special purpose locum tenens scope of practice.